ارزیابی مقدار باقیمانده قارچکشهای جدید داگونیس® SC 12.5% و آفیانس® 17% SC در مهار بیماری لکه موجی گوجهفرنگی

 Introduction

-Tomato early blight is an important disease in tomato which is caused by Alternaria alternata, A. tenuissima and A. solani species, and occurs in a hot, wet and temperate weather conditions.
-For the chemical control of this disease, the fungicides Dagonis® (fluxapyroxad 75 g/l + difenoconazole 50 g/l) at a rate of 1200 ml/ha, Affiance® (tetraconazole 75 g/l + azoxystrobin 95 g/l) at a rate of 600 ml/ha and Signum® (boscalid 252 g/l + pyraclostrobin 128 g/l) at rate of 500 g/ha are used.
+Tomato early blight is an important disease in tomato which is caused by Alternaria alternata, A. tenuissima and A. solani species, and occurs in a wide range of weather conditions all around the world.
+For the chemical control of this disease, the fungicides Dagonis® (fluxapyroxad 75 g L-1 + difenoconazole 50 g L-1) at a rate of 1200 mL ha-1, Affiance® (tetraconazole 75 g L-1 + azoxystrobin 95 g L-1) at a rate of 600 mL ha-1 and Signum® (boscalid 252 g L-1 + pyraclostrobin 128 g L-1) at rate of 500 g ha-1 were used.
 In order to evaluate residue levels of these fungicides, experiments were carried out under greenhouse conditions in Alborz province during the years 2020 to 2022.

 Materials and Methods

-In order to investigate the residue levels of Affiance®, Dagonis® and Signum® fungicides in controlling tomato early blight disease, experiments to choose the effective dose of these fungicides were previously performed in Alborz province under greenhouse conditions on SV4129 cultivar of tomato.
+In order to investigate the effect of Affiance®, Dagonis® and Signum® fungicides in controlling tomato early blight disease, experiments with 3 treatments and four replications were conducted in Alborz province under greenhouse conditions in the form of a completely randomized design.
 Control was considered without any spraying of these fungicides.

 In order to measure the residue levels of these fungicides in the treated tomato fruits, samples were collected at 1, 2, 3, 4 and 5 days after spraying according to the Iran’s national standard method no. 8366/2005 entitled “Pesticides- Determination of pesticide residues in crops and livestock- sampling method”.
-Extraction of pesticides were carried out by QuEChERS method and pesticide residue levels were measured by LC-MS/MS and the values were compared with the national and international MRLs.
-For preparation and extraction, tomato samples were crushed and homogenized.
-15 grams of the homogenized and crushed sample was weighed as a laboratory test sample.
+Extraction of pesticides were carried out by Quick, Easy, Cheap, Effective, Rugged, and Safe (QuEChERS) method and pesticide residue levels were measured by Liquid Chromatography Mass/Mass (LC-MS/MS) and the values were compared with the national and international Maximum Residue Limits (MRLs).
+For preparation and extraction, tomato samples were crushed and homogenized and 15 grams of the homogenized and crushed sample was weighed as a laboratory test sample.
 By adding 15 ml of acetonitrile containing 1% acetic acid, the overall extraction process was performed.
 Anhydrous magnesium sulfate, sodium chloride and sodium acetate adsorbents were used to complete the extraction process.
 By centrifugation, the organic phase was separated from the aqueous tissue and 5 ml of the organic phase obtained from this step was used for the cleanup step.
 For purification, magnesium sulfate adsorbents were used in order to remove excess water in the medium and PSA (Poly Secondary Amine) in order to remove large molecules, organic acids, proteins and other disturbing co-extractives.
-Finally, after centrifugation, 1 ml of the resulting organic phase was prepared after filtration for evaporation and then injection into the LC-MS/MS.
+Finally, after centrifugation, 1 mL of the resulting organic phase was prepared after filtration for evaporation and then injection into the LC-MS/MS.

 Calibration of LC-MS/MS